TAKE OUR INTENSIVE CLASS BEFORE YOU LAUNCH YOUR URBAN FARM

 - Detailed strategy sessions on labor management, product market fit, and building your farm

-- A 100% plant-based lunch is provided both days, featuring fresh herbs and greens
+- 100% plant-based meals are provided each day, featuring fresh herbs and greens

 grown at the Farm.One farm and Sky Vegetables.

 "The Commercial Urban Farming Intensive exceeded all my expectations, and I left inspired to get more involved with urban agriculture...I'd highly recommend this course to anyone who wants to see the potential and possibilities in urban agriculture." - Melissa B

 "The epicenter of the future of sustainable agriculture and food supply"

 "I really enjoyed the class.
 It was super educational and I had a blast.
 David was super friendly and very passionate about hydroponics.
 Huge kudos to him for prepping for the class and sharing his knowledge and expertise."

 "The Commercial Urban Farming class perfectly blended professional guidance on topics ranging from strategy, marketing, 'pitching', and understanding where and why others failed, to receiving on-site lessons on managerial strategies while among the hydroponic systems. "

 "I came into the class with a passion for growing, a dream to built a prosperous urban farm, and absolutely no business knowledge.
 I left the class with a thorough understanding of what it takes to run a successful urban farm.
 Five stars.

 "Couldn't recommend it highly enough." - Paul S.